 - One with users who exited the cohort since the last sync.

 - One containing the users that existed in the cohort at the time of the last sync.
-This way, you'll always have a complete historical log of S3 cohort membership.
+This way, you always have a complete historical log of S3 cohort membership.

 The CSV files all use this naming convention:

-path: The optional folder prefix on the path the file will be written to.
+path: The optional folder prefix on the path the file should be written to.

 cohortID: The unique identifier for your cohort.
-You can find this number in the URL for your cohort in Amplitude.
+You can find this number in the URL of your cohort in Amplitude.

 YYYY-MM-DDTHH-SS: The timestamp when the cohort was synced.